gned0/financial_sentiment_analysis/README.md

 # financial_sentiment_analysis

-Fine-tuning of BERT model from TF Hub to solve a financial sentiment analysis task.
+Fine-tuning of BERT model to solve a financial sentiment analysis task.